 I run a fab lab/makerspace, is an AP Lazer right for me?

 Well in short, yes!
 AP Lazer’s patented open architecture offers users the most versatility and freedom.
-With little no no no size or weight limitations, they can cut and engrave nearly any size item.
+With little to no size or weight limitations, they can cut and engrave nearly any size item.
 Additionally, AP Lazer’s tech support is second to none and will offer you unparalleled customer service and support.
-Our la ser machines come with on-site setup assistance and training, a 3-year parts warranty, 2-year tube and mirror warranty, 1-year lens warranty, and 24/7 technical support.
+Our laser machines come with on-site setup assistance and training, a 3-year parts warranty, 2-year tube and mirror warranty, 1-year lens warranty, and 24/7 technical support.
 All users gain instant access to AP Lazer University, an online portal for learning all things laser.

 How can I find a Fab Lab near me?

-The best place to start if you’re looking for a fab lab or makerspace near you by visiting this website.
-With over 120 fablabs in the US, there is bound to be one near you!
+The best place to start if you’re looking for a fab lab or makerspace near you by visiting the Fablabs map With over 120 fablabs in the US, there is bound to be one near you!

 Have you ever been to a fab lab or makerspace?
 If so, what was your favorite tool available?
 Let us know in the comments.